 The Barclays Bank Group is required to comply with the domestic and international tax laws and practice of all countries in which it has business operations.
 There is a risk that the Barclays Bank Group could suffer losses due to additional tax charges, other financial costs or reputational damage as a result of failing to comply with such laws and practice (including where the Barclays Bank Group's interpretation of such laws differs from the interpretation of tax authorities), or by failing to manage its tax affairs in an appropriate manner, with much of this risk attributable to the international structure of the Barclays Bank Group.
-In addition, the introduction of new international tax regimes, increasing tax authority focus on reporting and disclosure requirements around the world as well as the digitisation of the administration of tax have the potential to increase the Barclays Bank Group's tax compliance obligations further.
+In addition, the introduction of new international tax regimes, increasing tax authority focus on reporting and disclosure requirements around the world as well as the digitalisation of the administration of tax have the potential to increase the Barclays Bank Group's tax compliance obligations further.
 In 2023, the UK Government enacted legislation on the OECD Inclusive Framework on Base Erosion and Profit Shifting Pillar Two Framework introducing a global minimum tax rate of 15%.
-The UK's Pillar Two rules apply for accounting periods beginning on or after 31 December 2023 which will increase the Barclays Bank Group's tax compliance obligations.
+The UK's Pillar Two rules applied from 1 January 2024 and increased the Barclays Bank Group's tax compliance obligations.
 In the US, the corporate alternative minimum tax on adjusted financial statements income introduced by the Inflation Reduction Act became effective on 1 January 2023.
-These new tax regimes require systems and process changes that introduce potential additional operational risks.
+These tax regimes require systems and process changes that introduce potential additional operational risks.